Dark Lady (album): Singles

-"Dark Lady", the album's first single release, reached #1 on the Billboard Hot 100 and #2 on the Canadian Singles.
+"Dark Lady", the album's first single release, reached No. 1 on the Billboard Hot 100 and No. 2 on the Canadian Singles.
 The song became Cher's third solo U.S. number one hit on March 23, 1974, and her last until "Believe" twenty-five years later.
-It also reached #3 on the Adult Contemporary chart.
-"Dark Lady" reached #36 in UK single charts.
+It also reached No. 3 on the Adult Contemporary chart.
+"Dark Lady" reached No. 36 in UK single charts.
 After "Dark Lady" the album spawned two more singles which charted on the Billboard Hot 100 chart.
-The second single released was "Train of Thought" which reached #27 on the Hot 100 chart and #9 in the Adult Contemporary chart.
+The second single released was "Train of Thought" which reached No. 27 on the Hot 100 chart and No. 9 in the Adult Contemporary chart.
 Shortly after, "I Saw a Man and He Danced with His Wife" was released.
-"Rescue Me" was released as the fourth single in the US in 1975 but failed to chart.
+"Rescue Me" was released as the fourth single in the US in late 1974.